Dust sample, quantitative fungal culture [C120]

 Bulk samples

 In the laboratory, a semiquantitative fungal culture of a bulk sample is generally carried out by aseptically taking tiny shavings from the specimen and sprinkling them over the surface of a Petri dish filled with growth medium.
-Alternatively, a dacron swab may be used in the laboratory to recover any loose debris from the surface of a bulk sample, and then rolled on the surface of a growth medium.
+Alternatively, a swab may be used in the laboratory to recover any loose debris from the surface of a bulk sample, and then rolled on the surface of a growth medium.
 A third method for semiquantitative testing of bulk samples involves washing all or a portion of the surface of the material with a sterile buffer solution, and transferring an aliquot of the resulting suspension to a Petri dish.
 Which particular procedure is indicated is a subjective decision and it depends to a great extent on the size, composition and overall appearance of the sample.
 The advantage to starting with a bulk sample is that it permits the laboratory to determine which approach is most suitable, possibly including several parallel approaches to achieve the most accurate result.

 Swab samples